Maternity and Nursing Underwear

 When to buy a Nursing Bra:

-Try and wait until about the 8th month to buy a nursing bra.
-Your breasts size should stabilize by the7th to 8th month of your pregnancy.
-Then, buy one cup size larger than your measurement at 8 months.
-This is the general rule because most women's breasts grow a full cup size once milk comes in after the birth.
+Try to wait until about the 8th month to buy a nursing bra.
+Your breasts size should stabilize by the 7th to 8th month of your pregnancy.
+Then buy one cup size larger than your measurement at 8 months.
+This is the general rule, because most women's breasts grow a full cup size once milk comes in after the birth.
 So, if you measure a 38D, purchase a 38DD or 38E nursing bra.
 So, some stores suggest waiting until after the birth to purchase your nursing bras, we do not recommend this.
 There is too much going on in your life by then, and you will appreciate having your nursing bra as soon as you start nursing.
-Some popular nursing bra brands include Condessa, Goddess, Leading lady and Bravado.
+Some popular nursing bra brands include Goddess, La Leche League, Leading Lady and Bravado.

 Features to look for in a Maternity Bra:

 - Look for a bra that provides convenient, easy access to the breast.
 A bra that allows the cup to be opened with one hand so you can hold your baby when preparing to breastfeed.

 - Choose a nursing bra made of cotton or other soft and breathable fabric.
 Bras made with synthetic materials may trap moisture against your skin.
 Make sure any decorative details (e.g. lace trim) are not scratchy and irritating to your skin.

 - Nursing bras with a four-hook back closure will offer the greatest flexibility in fit.